 Location - Paluma Range National Park, Queensland, Australia

-Distance - 15-22 kilometres depending on route taken
+Distance - 15-22 kilometres, return, depending on route taken

-Time - 6-8 hours depending on route taken
+Time - 6-8 hours, return, depending on route taken

-This waterfall is commonly done along with the full length of the Bullocky Tom's Track.
-People either hike out via Crystal Falls, or stop off at DCK Shelter (private property), where accommodation is also possible.
+Gold Creek Falls is commonly done along with the full length of the Bullocky Tom's Track.
+People either hike out via Crystal Falls or stop off at DCK Shelter (private property), where accommodation is possible.
 See the Paluma Trails article to choose your adventure route.